Ford Ranger (international): Facelift

+Safety

 Second generation (PJ/PK; 2006)

 The 2006–2011 Ranger (codenamed PJ and PK in Australia) is an updated version of the previous generation.
 The design of the PJ Ranger was previewed by the Ford 4-Trac Concept which debuted at the Bangkok Auto Show in December 2005.
 The concept vehicle design development was led by Ford Asia-Pacific chief designer, Paul Gibson.
 The production version was designed and built in Thailand in tandem with the Mazda BT-50.

 While the previous generation Ranger is a rebadge of the Mazda B-Series with a different fascia, the Ranger now has its distinct styling designed by former Ford Australia design chief, Simon Butterworth.
 As the result, the PJ Ranger picks up the new corporate design that appeared on several Ford North American light trucks.
 Although the changes are drastic compared to the PE/PG/PH Ranger hence Ford's "all-new" claim, it is instead a comprehensive redevelopment of the old model.

 In Australia and New Zealand, the Courier nameplate was dropped in favour of Ranger to distance itself from a 'basic workhorse' image and to align the model name with its Asian and European counterparts.

 Ford did not offer a petrol engine option in the PJ/PK Ranger, instead offering a choice of two four-cylinder common-rail turbo-diesel engines, one a 2.5-litre, the other a 3.0-litre.
 The 2.5-litre Duratorq engine is a DOHC 16-valve turbo-diesel unit, featuring Bosch common rail direct fuel injection and a variable geometry turbocharger.
 It makes 141 hp at 3,500 rpm and 330 Nm of torque at 1,800 rpm, up from the previous 2.5-litre SOHC indirect injection turbo-diesel unit which makes 121 hp and 262 Nm of torque.
 While the larger 3.0-litre engine peaks with 154 hp at 3,200 rpm and 380 Nm at 1,800 rpm.
 Both engines were double-overhead camshaft.